mrbeskin/swapswapper/README.md

 }
 ```

-If you did this, and meet the above assumptions, your `/etc/fstab` will have the value of `<your new UUID>` as the UUID value for the first swap file.
+If you did this, and meet the above assumptions, your `/etc/fstab` will have the value of `<your new UUID>` as the UUID value for the first swap partition listed.
 That's it.